Trump to flee Washington and seek rehabilitation in a MAGA oasis: Florida

 Rather, Trump has been consumed with anger over his impeachment Wednesday by the House for inciting the Capitol riot, advisers said.
 He is also upset by the silence from many of his most vigorous defenders, and is nursing feelings of betrayal from Republican congressional leaders, they said.

-As aides visited with him to say goodbye and take farewell pictures, Trump complained bitterly about Rep. Liz Cheney (R-Wyo.) and other Republicans who voted to impeach him.
-“They’ll have primaries, all of them,” one aide recalled Trump saying on Thursday.
+As aides visited with him to say goodbye and take farewell pictures, Trump complained bitterly about Rep. Liz Cheney (Wyo.) and other Republicans who voted to impeach him.
+“They’ll have primaries, all of them,” one aide recalled Trump saying Thursday.

 Homing in on Rep. Tom Rice (R-S.C.), who voted for impeachment, the president referred to himself in the third person and remarked, “You can’t vote against Trump in South Carolina,” according to the aide, who like some others interviewed spoke on the condition of anonymity to disclose private conversations.